kbparagua/js-crash-course/02_closures.md

 //  |________|
 //
 foo(5); // 7
-// env2 is destroyed after execution.
+// env2 will be destroyed.
 ```

 ## Nested Environments